Defending Landlords, Property Owners, Property Managers in Toxic Tort Litigation Claims:

 Lead was commonly used in home and apartment building construction up until the mid-1980’s.
 If ingested, lead is poisonous to animals and humans, damaging the nervous system and causing brain disorders.
 Excessive lead also causes blood disorders and is a neurotoxin that accumulates both in soft tissues and the bones.
 Recently, a number of federal and state laws and regulations have been enacted that impose liability to property owners, contractors, painters or maintenance workers.
 It is presumed that paint on a home built before 1978 is lead-based.
 Any disturbance of the paint, can result in a lead exposure.
 When painting or remodeling, the use of lead-safe work practices and proper containment is expected.
 Lead disclosures are to be provided to potential tenants and buyers of any building built prior to 1978.
-The following table provides a list of State and Federal Regulations:

 Carbon monoxide (CO) is a colorless, odorless, and tasteless gas that is slightly less dense than air.
 It is toxic to humans when encountered in concentrations above about 35ppm and is produced from the partial oxidation of carbon- containing compounds; it forms when there is not enough oxygen to produce carbon dioxide (CO2), such as when operating a stove or an internal combustion engine in an enclosed space.
 The symptoms of CO poisoning are similar to the flue.
 Nausea, vomiting, confusion, sore muscles, headache, dizziness, light headedness, loss of balance, etc. If there is enough CO it can prevent the oxygen from getting into the body causing tissue damage or death.